All Episodes

 All the rest of this is just BS.

-The government's gonna mandate that you get health care, and then after they mandate you get health care and sign up for insurance, then they're gonna decide whether or not you're worth treating.
+And then after they mandate you get health care and sign up for insurance, then they're going to decide whether or not you're worth treating.

-Then they're gonna decide whether or not you're worth testing.
+Then they're going to decide whether or not you're worth testing.

-If you think that national health care is gonna open up a new vista of endless health care to make sure you always get cured or you never get sick, you've got another thing coming.
+If you think that national health care is going to open up a new vista of endless health care to make sure you always get cured or you never get sick, you've got another thing coming.

-Here, by the way, is the Warren Buffett soundbite, uh, Becky Quick, CNBC talking to him.
+Here, by the way, is the Warren Buffett soundbite, Becky Quick, CNBC talking to him.

 How much progress do you think we've made in that war?